MessaoudiLab/RNA-Seq-Analysis/SystemPipeR/README.md

 ```
 - Alignment is complete once jobs are cleared from the queue and tophat directories exist in the results directory

-After alignment is complete, next
+After alignment is complete, obtain alignment summary using readstats
-In order to quickly obtain the alignment statistics and counts, run a sub node using srun
+* For all remaining steps, enter a highmem subnode

 ```
-srun  --mem=20gb --cpus-per-task 1 --ntasks 1 --time 10:00:00 --pty bash -l
+srun -p highmem --mem=100g --time=24:00:00 --pty bash -l
 ```

-- Load the required packages
+Start R in the main directory and Load the required packages again
 ```
 R
 library(systemPipeR)